 - wear a face mask for 7 days after a positive test when they need to leave home, and are indoors, or unable to physically distance.

 A negative rapid antigen test result is a helpful tool to determine if a case is likely to be no longer infectious but should be interpreted in conjunction with the case’s symptoms and duration of illness.

 Cases should notify all close contacts in their household, their workplace and/or education facility, and any social contacts if there was contact during their infectious period.

-People at high-risk of developing severe illness should seek medical advice about the use of antiviral medication to reduce the risk of hospitalisation or death.
+People at high-risk of developing severe illness should seek medical advice about the use of to reduce the risk of hospitalisation or death.
 They are strongly recommended to test for COVID-19 as soon as they develop symptoms as antiviral medicines are most effective if taken rapidly after diagnosis.

 See further down this page for advice about special settings such as aged and disability residential care facilities.

 Control of contacts

 Close contacts are at risk of developing COVID-19 in the days that follow their last close contact with a person who was infectious with COVID-19.